allegroai/clearml-docs/docs/clearml_serving/clearml_serving_tutorial.md

    ```

   You now have a new Model named `manual sklearn model` in the `serving examples` project.
 The CLI output prints
-  the UID of the new model, which you will use it to register a new endpoint.
+  the UID of the new model, which you will use to register a new endpoint.

   In the [ClearML web UI](../webapp/webapp_overview.md), the new model is listed under the **Models** tab of its project.
   You can also download the model file itself directly from the web UI.